krizkontrolz/Home-Assistant-nextion_handler/README.md

 # Home Assistant Nextion Handler
-(*Version 0.4; Last updated: 2022-03-31*)
+(*Version 0.4; Last updated: 2022-04-01*)

 Nextion Handler allows you to program a Nextion touch screen device (NSPanels in particular) to interact with Home Assistant (HA) **without having to do any coding in ESPHome YAML or Home Assistant automations**.
-It uses a supporting Python script (to handle '**command_strings**' that you program into your HMI files) together with some boilerplate code (that does the routine parts of implementing your programmed commands).
+It uses a supporting Python script (to handle '**command_strings**' that you program into your HMI files) together with some boilerplate code (that does the routine parts of executing your programmed commands).

-* **ESPhome** acts as simple broker tranferring command_strings from the Nextion to HA and Nextion Instructions back from HA to the Nextion (fixed boilerplate YAML configuration, after entering device details and passwords in a list of `substitutions:`).
+* **ESPhome** acts as simple broker tranferring command_strings from the Nextion to HA and Nextion Instructions back from HA to the Nextion (standarised boilerplate YAML configuration).

-* **Home Assistant** configuration is a single automation calling `nextion_handler.py` and includes a dictionary of entity_id aliases (which makes it easier to manage which Home Assitant entity you associate with each Nextion variable).
+* **Home Assistant** configuration is a single automation to confgure the `nextion_handler.py` service (and includes a dictionary of entity_id aliases to help manage which Home Assitant entity you associate with each Nextion variable).

 * All programming logic is kept together in one place, the **Nextion Editor** HMI files, supported by standardised boilerplate code to handle the HA interaction loop.

 ------------------------------------------------------------------------------
 ## Nextion Handler Framework Overview
-There are only 3 places in your Nextion Editor HMI file where you need to enter customised
-code: 2 types of Nextion Handler commands (**NHCmds**), and 1 'subroutine'.
+There are only 3 places where you need to add customised code to your Nextion Editor HMI file to link it to HA: 2 types of Nextion Handler commands (**NHCmds**), and 1 'subroutine'.

 >'**SET**' commands assign Nextion variables the values of data you request from Home Assistant.

-  These are configured as 5 **command strings** (**HA_Set1..5**) in each page of the Nextion Editor to define all the data you want for that page from Home Assistant.
-  '**command_string**'s are lists of NHCmds, where commands are separated by commas or linebreaks, and arguements are separated by spaces.
-  The boilerplate **Postinit** event of each page sends the HA_Set command_strings to HA.
+SET commands are entered into text variables as on each page as **command strings** (which are lists of NHCmds separated by commas or linebreaks, with arguements separated by spaces).
+The **boilerplate [Postinit]** event of each page sends the HA_Set command_strings to HA.

->'**ACTION**' commands perform actions you request in HA (lights, scenes, scripts,  etc.).
+>'**ACTION**' commands perform actions you request in HA (to control lights, scenes, scripts,  etc.).

-  Your Events in Nextion Editor need to assign a sequence of Action NHCmds to the **HA_Act** string, then call the boilerplate **SEND_ACTIONS** subroutine.
-SEND_ACTIONS will also temporarilly speeds up '**UPDATE_LOOP**' (a boilerplate timer on the Nextion that controls the interaction-response loop between the user, the Nextion and HA: UPDATE_LOOP enforces state changes to a **TRIGGER** value to signal how Home Assistant should respond).
+Your Events in Nextion Editor need to assign a sequence of ACTION NHCmds to a command_string string.
+You then send the commands with the **boilerplate** '**SEND_ACTIONS**' subroutine, which temporarilly speeds up the **boilerplate** '**UPDATE_LOOP**' (a Nextion timer that enforces state changes to a **TRIGGER** value to signal how Home Assistant should respond).

->'**APPLY_VARS**' (a subroutine on the Nextion) updates any 'conditional' UI elements you use to visualise changes in your data to make it more informative and interactive.
+>'**APPLY_VARS**' is a Nextion 'subroutine' where you place your code for visualising changes in data and refreshing the UI.

 ------------------------------------------------------------------------------

 ![Nextion handler framework](https://user-images.githubusercontent.com/100061886/154831899-4fbf9ff9-cb42-4a55-88d7-86fd3c81443d.png "Nextion handler framework")

-See expandable details and examples for each CUSTOMISABLE and BOILERPLATE component below.
+See expandable details and examples for each **CUSTOMISABLE** and **BOILERPLATE** component below.

 ------------------------------------------------------------------------------
 ## Template Files with Demo